Monotheism

 Miller, David L., The New Polytheism: Rebirth of the Gods and Goddesses, 1974supporting

-Not many, but One: that is the announcement that separates Yahweh from ancient Near East polytheism. … there is a latent dualism in the God-image, even though monotheism is consciously insisted upon.
+Not many, but One: that is the announcement that separates Yahweh from ancient Near East polytheism… hence the term tribal monotheism.
+Even though the singleness of God is proclaimed, He does not control everything, because He does have enemies… All goes to indicate there is a latent dualism in the God-image, even though monotheism is consciously insisted upon.

 Edinger, Edward F., The New God-Image: A Study of Jung’s Key Letters Concerning the Evolution of the Western God-Image, 1996supporting

-Miller frames the monotheism-versus-polytheism debate as a cultural and psychological emergency, introducing Niebuhr's radical monotheism as the foil against which the new polytheism defines itself.
+Miller exposes Niebuhr’s theological argument for radical monotheism as the ideological background against which the new polytheism defines its alternative psychology of meaning.

 Miller, David L., The New Polytheism: Rebirth of the Gods and Goddesses, 1974supporting